schoolofcities/urban-data-storytelling/urban-data-visualization/data-visualization/data-visualization.md

 Guide the viewer’s eye by creating a hierarchy between background and foreground.
 Your key message should be the focus and highlighted while everything else (axes, grid-lines, background elements) should support and not compete with it.

 - Bold or highlight key data points.
-- Use size, contrast, and color to signal importance.
+- Use size, contrast, and colour to signal importance.
 - De-emphasize secondary elements like gridlines, minor tick marks, or axis labels

-The line chart in the image above has a strong visual hiearchy between the key data points it wants to show (e.g. the lines for Sweden, the E.U., and Ireland) relative to the rest of the chart components.
+For example, the line chart in the image above has a strong visual hierarchy between the key data points it wants to show (e.g. the lines for Sweden, the E.U., and Ireland) relative to the rest of the chart components.

 When guiding your readers through a story with a series of visualizations, sometimes it is useful to follow a Data Visualization Sandwich metaphor

 ![](img/Sandwich.png)

-This is very similar to journalistic styles of writing, "don't burry the lead" and "bottom line up-front"
+This is very similar to journalistic styles of writing, “don’t bury the lead” and “bottom line up-front”.

-Let's look at an example, this is a map of the United States from an article by the [Guardian](www.theguardian.com/environment/2022/feb/05/americans-above-average-temperature-increase-climate-crisis) on how the USA is facing above average rises in temperatures.
+Let’s look at an example.
+This is a map of the United States from an article by the [Guardian](www.theguardian.com/environment/2022/feb/05/americans-above-average-temperature-increase-climate-crisis) on how the USA is facing above average rises in temperatures.
 This map acts as the Patty – it draws the attention of the reader and introduces the topic of the article.

 ![](img/Sandwich_EX1.png)